 Child therapists fall under the category of mental health counselors or marriage and family therapists.
 Wages vary based on job title, license or certification held, and place of employment.

-According to the Bureau of Labor Statistics (BLS May 2019), child therapists working as mental health counselors earn $49,950 per year on average.
+According to the Bureau of Labor Statistics (BLS May 2021), child therapists working as substance abuse, behavioral disorder, and mental health counselors earn $53,490 per year on average.
 The percentiles for wages are:

 Child Behavioral Therapist Professional Associations & Resources

 - Association for Child and Adolescent Counseling (ACAC)

 - Society of Clinical Child and Adolescent Psychology

 - Association for Play Therapy

 - Child Mind Institute

 - American Counseling Association (ACA)